 Drizzle balsamic vinegar over strawberries to boost the fruit’s sweetness.
 Serve crusty bread with balsamic and olive oil instead of butter.
 Flavored balsamics, like raspberry, fig, or pear, can jazz up sauces, soups, and salads.
 Toss arugula or kale with balsamic and you have an easy and flavorful dark green salad.

 A lively favorite with Latin roots, salsa is crammed with good-for-you tomatoes, onions, and peppers.
 Get adventurous and try it as a salad dressing and as a topping on burgers and wraps.
 Or, spoon it on top of meat or fish to perk up proteins.
-Four tablespoons of tomato salsa will only set you back 30 calories.
+A quarter cup of tomato salsa will only set you back 16 to 20 calories.

 From sweet gherkins to salty dills, pickles are a popular companion to deli sandwiches and burgers.
 Pickles start out as cucumbers that are fermented, brined, or fresh-packed with vinegar.
 Spices, sugar, and salt are added.
 Eat with restraint: One medium whole sour pickle has 785 mg of sodium.
-That’s about half the salt you should get in a day.
+That’s about a third of the salt you should get in a day.
 Luckily, just a few slices can add zip to your sandwich.

 Want a lot of bang for your buck?
 One teaspoon of hot pepper sauce only has 1 calorie or less, and 35 mg of sodium.
 Use the spicy sauce to replace higher-calorie condiments.
 Drop it into soups and casseroles, or drizzle over eggs for a spicy flavor without adding fat.
 Hot sauces get their heat from peppers.
 If that’s what you want, you can also sprinkle red pepper flakes or cayenne pepper for no-salt spiciness.

 The ingredient in cocktail sauce that gives it a kick, horseradish works well with roast beef, chicken, and fish, and is often served with beets or cabbage.
 Add it to mashed or baked potatoes or deviled eggs for an extra punch.
 If you're using fresh horseradish root, keep it refrigerated until you use it, then scrub and peel it.